In this article, you’ll learn all about vantage points in photography – including what it actually is, plus tips and tricks for great results.

 I’ve already talked about the value of a high vantage point.
 But an aerial vantage point takes this to the next level, putting your camera high in the sky and shooting directly downward toward subjects, often hundreds of feet away.

 While it’s technically possible to achieve the aerial view by handholding a shot from atop a mountain or hill, it’s pretty rare.
 In reality, most aerial vantage points are captured by photographers in helicopters, or (especially in recent years) photographers with drones.
 Drones, in particular, let you carefully select aerial compositions – compositions that often completely compress the landscape below and create a gorgeous contrast between different elements of the landscape as viewed from a high height.

 An aerial view is great for emphasizing color and tonal contrast.
 It’s also perfect for capturing more abstract compositions that emphasize shapes and lines over volume.
 That’s why landscape photographers love shooting aerials of landscapes, while portrait photographers and street photographers tend to avoid aerial views with a passion.

 The closeup vantage point simply involves getting ultra-close to your subject so you can capture every little detail.

-To achieve a closeup view, you’ll appreciate a dedicated macro lens, though can also gain this vantage point with a relatively close-focusing lens, or with accessories such as extension tubes or close-up filters.
+To achieve a closeup view, you’ll appreciate a dedicated macro lens, though you can also gain this vantage point with a relatively close-focusing lens or with accessories such as extension tubes or close-up filters.

 Closeup photography comes with its own challenges, and there will likely be some trial and error as you play with different apertures, shutter speeds, and focusing techniques.
 That said, you can certainly create stunning shots by concentrating on the details, especially if you like photographing nature.